Anti-Money Laundering AcademyThe course is fully booked. To request inclusion in the waiting list contact firstname.lastname@example.org

 Meet the instructors

-Anthony CharrieAnthony Charrie is a Principal in Oliver Wyman’s Public Policy practice.
+Anthony CharrieAnthony Charrie is a Partner in Oliver Wyman’s Public Policy practice.
 He is specialized in advising Governments, Central Banks and supervisors on AML/CFT-related matters.
-In particular, he has supported multiple jurisdictions in conducting and drafting their National Risk Assessment (NRA) and national AML/CFT strategy in Europe and North America; he works regularly with financial supervisors to help them enhance their capabilities and address gaps in their supervisory processes and practices; and he worked with Financial Intelligence Units (FIUs) and law enforcement agencies across many jurisdictions (e.g. currently supporting the UK’s Home Office and National Crime Agency with designing and implementing the SARs reform).
+In particular, he has supported multiple jurisdictions in conducting and drafting their National Risk Assessment (NRA) and national AML/CFT strategy in Europe and North America; he works regularly with financial supervisors to help them enhance their capabilities and address gaps in their supervisory processes and practices; and he worked with Financial Intelligence Units (FIUs) and law enforcement agencies across many jurisdictions.

 Andrea FedericoAndrea Federico is a Partner at Oliver Wyman.
 Andrea is responsible for Oliver Wyman’s work with central banks, regulators and development banks across EMEA and beyond.
 Andrea is also the managing partner of Oliver Wyman – SPP, an internal unit solely devoted to acting as a global trusted advisor to financial services authorities on issues relating to governance arrangements, effective decision making, financial stability et alia.
 The unit is truly unique across the industry due to its specific focus and the team’s composition that comprises a number of former senior public officials and tenured strategy consultants.
 Oliver Wyman – SPP is chaired by Sir Andrew Larger, formerly Deputy Governor of the Bank of England.
 Andrea’s recent work includes regulatory and financial sector reform, asset quality review and stress testing, resolution frameworks and strategies, governance arrangements and effective decision making for Central Banks boards.